![]() |

 However, correcting one mistake only led to another mistake.
 That's because the reasoning behind Sociego-Silencio was faulty as well.
 The only argument for Sociego-Silencio was that it lies one hundred yards from Santol, 100 yards being the farthest that Lieut.
 Whedon had ordered his men to patrol.
 But the Legarda Study failed to use Lt.
 Whedon's estimate of what a 100 yard distance is, despite claiming that it used "Lt.
 Whedon's calculation of 100 yards."
 Lt.
 Whedon never said that from Santol to Sociego-Silencio is 100 yards.
 What Lt.
 Whedon said was that from Outpost 2 to Santol is 100 yards, and on the old military map and current satellite map, this is the same distance from Santol to Sociego-Arguelles.
 Had the Legarda Study used Lt.
 Whedon's estimate of what a 100 yard distance is, it would arrive at Sociego-Arguelles (not Sociego-Silencio.)

-In 2014, a Geospatial Study of the First Shot incident suggested that because there's a fence in Pvt.
+In 2014, a Geospatial Study of the First Shot incident indicated that because there's a fence in Pvt.
 Grayson's reenactment photos, the "turn towards Blockhouse 7," which matches corner Sociego-Arguelles, is a possible spot.

 This Ronnie Miravite Casalmir Study takes that further.